 What can you do with a residential electrician diploma?

 If you’re interested in beginning a career in an essential industry, earning your residential electrician diploma can help you take the first steps toward reaching your goals.
-Electricity is used in almost every home, office, park, cafe, school...basically, anywhere you can think of, allowing trained electricians to find jobs in a variety of environments!
+Electricity is used in almost every home, office, park, café, school...basically, anywhere you can think of, allowing trained electricians to find jobs in a variety of environments!
 Most electricians are employed full time, whether they work for contractors, construction companies, in manufacturing or with the government.
-This is just one of the many great reasons to become a residential electrician.
+This is just one of the many great reasons to prepare for a career as a residential electrician.

 How much does a residential electrician make?

 The national average salary for residential electricians can vary based on your experience, the company you work for, and the state in which you live.
 However, the average pay for electricians in 2019 was $56,180 per year or $27.01 per hour, according to the Bureau of Labor Statistics.*